benjiec/giraffe/README.md

 features, detect features in plasmid sequences, and visualize the features on a plasmid map.
 Giraffe can also parse features from a GenBank input sequence.

+Hippo and Giraffe provide a convenient way to use Blast for your own application.
+You can build Blast databases using Hippo, then use Giraffe to blast query sequence against the database.
+Hippo offers a Django admin UI to manage the blast DB, while Giraffe handles calling blast, parsing blast results, and visualizing detected features.

 This is version 2 of the distribution, which is significantly different from version 1 in many ways.
 If you want version 1, checkout the v1.1 branch of the repository.